 Already having in its collection a watch that combines a flyback chronograph with a perpetual calendar in a relatively compact, elegant body, the Swiss watchmaking house has recently decided to re-introduce the limited edition model in two new versions.
-Available soon both in stainless steel and rose gold, the new Carl F. Bucherer Manero ChronoPerpetual watch will be offered in two limited lots of 150 and 100 numbered pieces respectively.
-It will be quite pricey, too.
+Available soon both in stainless steel and rose gold, the new Carl F. Bucherer Manero ChronoPerpetual automatic chronograph wristwatch will be offered in two limited lots of 150 and 100 (ref.
+00.10906.03.33.01 in 18-carat rose gold, pictured below) numbered pieces respectively.
+It will be quite pricey, too, but that’s to be expected from a watch of such unique pedigree.

-Comparing specs of the ChronoPerpetual Stallion Edition that was introduced early last year and this new pair of watches, I can only say that they are almost completely identical to the original with the differences limited to color combinations and the choice of materials.
+Comparing specs of this new pair of wristwatches to the last year’s ChronoPerpetual Stallion Edition that was introduced in a rather surprising collaboration between CFB and the US-based brand Stallion specializing in premium boots and leather goods, I can only say that they are almost completely identical to the original with the differences limited to combinations of colors (the 2011 limited edition model featured the same colors for the main dial and sub-dials, while this new pair, as you can see on the pictures below, features Zenith-like bi-color schemes) and the choice of materials.

 The Manero ChronoPerpetual is offered in a slightly oversized body that measures 42.5 millimeters in diameter and just over 14 millimeters in height.
 Despite the relatively compact dimensions of the body, the watch looks decisively massive, mainly thanks to satin-finished surfaces of the body, as well as its thick bezel, also brushed.